madanyc/workfront-learn.en/help/guide/administrator-fundamentals/user-organization/user-organization-introduction.md

 kt: Jira ticket
 role: Admin
 ---
-# User organization&#58; Introduction
+# Understand more about user organizations

-In this video, you will learn about Adobe Workfront:
+In this video, you will learn about :

 * Companies
 * Groups